elianalopez/elianalopez/README.md

 ## Currently Working on

-* Data Structures Study Guide in Python
+* Data Structures Study Guide in Python | <a href = "https://github.com/elianalopez/Data-Structures-and-Algorithms-Notes-with-Python"> GitHub</a>

 * 🤫